From Souillac to Trémolat, the Dordogne Valley flows through the region of Périgord Noir.

 Fénelon Castle

-The castle of Fénelon is the first impressive Périgordian fortress of the Dordogne Valley revealed when coming from Souillac.
+The castle of Fénelon is the first impressive Périgordian fortress of the Dordogne Valley, which was revealed when coming from Souillac.

-The castle is the birthplace of François de Salignac de la Mothe Fénelon (1651-1715), archbishop of Cambrai, tutor of the King’s children and the author of “The Adventures of Telemachus”, first published in 1699.
+The castle is the birthplace of François de Salignac de la Mothe Fénelon (1651-1715), archbishop of Cambrai, tutor of the King’s children, and author of “The Adventures of Telemachus,” first published in 1699.

-Today, it is possible to visit the castle and observe the triple wall and terraces that surround it.
-Inside are a collection of weapons and armours, tapestries and fine furnishing from the 15th to the 18th centuries.
+Inside, there is a collection of weapons and armour, tapestries, and fine furnishing from the 15th to the 18th centuries.

 Rouffillac Castle

-With its cool and shaded interior courtyard, its swimming pool and terraces overlooking the Dordogne Valley, the castle is a holiday residence including eight large bedrooms richly decorated in Louis XIII, Louis XV or Louis XVI style.
+With its cool and shaded interior courtyard, swimming pool, and terraces overlooking the Dordogne Valley, the castle is a holiday residence with eight large bedrooms richly decorated in Louis XIII, Louis XV, or Louis XVI style.

 Montfort Castle